-Earlier this month, our South West damp proofing specialists were instructed to carry out a damp and timber survey at a farmhouse in Kent.
-The owners of the property wished to transform what was an old unused barn into an office.
+Settled within the rolling countryside lies Grade II Listed family house with accompanying outhouse made of brick construction with part tile hung upper elevations under a tiled roof.
+The owners of the property wished to transform what was an old unused barn into a home office.
 What concerned the owners, however, was the erosion of the exterior walls which they believed to be the result of rising and penetrating damp.

-During the external inspection of the property, it became apparent to our surveyor that there was no evidence of an original damp proof course.
+During Timberwise’s damp specialists in Kent external inspection of the property, it became apparent that there was no evidence of an original damp proof course.
 This was thought to be due to the age of the property and the high ground levels.

 Water Absorption Test

-Following our findings, our technicians also installed a DriWise damp proofing system to the walls, which was supplemented by vertical installations as necessary to prevent filtration and to provide continuity of the system to the split-level structure.
+Following the findings, Timberwise technicians also installed a damp proofing system onto the damp walls, which was supplemented by vertical installations as necessary to prevent filtration and to provide continuity of the system to the split-level structure.

 Timberwise completed the works including internal modifications with great success and the new office makes a great space in which the customer can work in.
 Timberwise understands buildings and the requirements to deliver a successful refurbishment hassle free all whilst preserving the character of the building

 Get in Touch with Our Damp Proofing Specialists